-- provide notice of the Incident to each of the identified Depository Financial Institutions which shall include a description of the Incident in general terms, the type of Sensitive Consumer Information that was misused or the subject of possible misuse as well asand a general description of what the Reserve Bank has done to protect the Sensitive Consumer Information from further unauthorized access; - (ii) endeavor to provide each affected Depository Financial Institution with the information the Financial Institution whatever information the Reserve Bank is reasonably able to identify, retrieve, and deliver, which the Depository Institution needs to identify its customers Consumers whose Sensitive Consumer Information might have been misused as a result of the Incident but only to the extent the Reserve Bank is reasonably able to identify, retrieve, and deliver such information; and - (iii) cooperate in the Depository Financial Institution's efforts to identify and provide notice to affected consumer customersConsumers of the Depository Financial Institution.
+- (ii) endeavor to provide each affected Financial Institution with the information the Financial Institution needs to identify its Consumers whose Sensitive Consumer Information might have been misused as a result of the Incident but only to the extent the Reserve Bank is reasonably able to identify, retrieve, and deliver such information; and - (iii) cooperate in the Financial Institution's efforts to identify and provide notice to affected Consumers of the Financial Institution.

-If the Reserve Bank is unable to associate the Incident with Sensitive Consumer Information related to the customers_Consumers of a particular Depository_Financial Institution or discrete group of Depository_Financial Institutions, the Reserve Bank may take whatever actions it deems appropriate to provide notice of the Incident to affected consumersConsumers, including but not limited to providing notice to every Depository_Financial Institution.
+If the Reserve Bank is unable to associate the Incident with Sensitive Consumer Information related to the Consumers of a particular Financial Institution or discrete group of Financial Institutions, the Reserve Bank may take whatever actions it deems appropriate to provide notice of the Incident to affected Consumers, including providing notice to every Financial Institution.

-A Reserve Bank may take any actions in addition to those set forth in this $\frac{\text{subS}}{\text{subS}}$ ection 6.32 (c) that the Reserve Bank deems appropriate.
+A Reserve Bank may take any actions in addition to those set forth in this Section 6.2(c) that the Reserve Bank deems appropriate.

-d) Obligations of a Depository Financial Institution that Receives Notice of an Incident from the a Reserve Bank
+d) Obligations of a Financial Institution that Receives Notice of an Incident from a Reserve Bank

-A DepositoryFinancial Institution that receives notice of an Incident from the a Reserve Bank under Section 6.2(c)(i) must notify its affected Consumers unless the DepositoryFinancial Institution, based on information not available to the Reserve Bank, reasonably determines that the Incident does not create a reasonable possibility of misuseof Sensitive Consumer Information.
-The DepositoryFinancial Institution will provide the Reserve Bank with any requested information relating to (i) what actions the DepositoryFinancial Institution has taken or plans to take in order to notify its affected Consumers pursuant to this subsection, and (ii) the basis for any determination by the DepositoryFinancial Institution that the Incident does not create a reasonable possibility of misuseSensitive Consumer Information.
+A Financial Institution that receives notice of an Incident from a Reserve Bank under Section 6.2(c)(i) must notify its affected Consumers unless the Financial Institution, based on information not available to the Reserve Bank, reasonably determines that the Incident does not create a reasonable possibility of misuse of Sensitive Consumer Information.
+The Financial Institution will provide the Reserve Bank with any requested information relating to (i) what actions the Financial Institution has taken or plans to take in order to notify its affected Consumers pursuant to this subsection, and (ii) the basis for any determination by the Financial Institution that the Incident does not create a reasonable possibility of misuse Sensitive Consumer Information.

-The notice from the DepositoryFinancial Institution to its Consumers must be made in a manner reasonably calculated to provide actual notice of the Incident to affected customers of the Depository InstitutionConsumers and must contain an accurate description of the Incident, the type of Sensitive Consumer Information at issue and the steps taken by the Reserve Bank to protect the data Sensitive Consumer Information from further misuse based on the information provided by the Reserve Bank and include any other information that the DepositoryFinancial Institution provides when its own Sensitive Consumer Information has been compromised.
+The notice from the Financial Institution to its Consumers must be made in a manner reasonably calculated to provide actual notice of the Incident to affected Consumers and must contain an accurate description of the Incident, the type of Sensitive Consumer Information at issue and the steps taken by the Reserve Bank to protect the Sensitive Consumer Information from further misuse based on the information provided by the Reserve Bank and include any other information that the Financial Institution provides when its own Sensitive Consumer Information has been compromised.